 The name zinnia does not come from Latin.
 Appropriately, the plant was named in honor of botanist, Dr. Gottfried Zinn, who not only studied the flower but whose work led to its popularity throughout the world.
-As a result of Zinn’s work, the stunning flower continues to bloom in a vibrant array of shades from red, orange, apricot, yellow and lime green to white, magenta, lilac, blue, purple, and chartreuse.
+As a result of Zinn’s work, the stunning flower continues to bloom in a vibrant array of shades from red, orange rose color meaning, apricot, yellow, and lime green to white, magenta, lilac, blue, purple, and chartreuse.
 Each zinnia color also has its own symbolism.

 - Yellow – daily remembrance; positive energy, joy, and optimism